Patchstack vs Tempesta FW

 Which is better for startups: Patchstack or Tempesta FW?

-Both Patchstack and Tempesta FW offer free tiers, making them accessible for startups.
-Patchstack scores higher for ease of use (4.7/5), which is valuable for smaller teams.
+Tempesta FW offers a free tier while Patchstack does not, making Tempesta FW more accessible for budget-conscious startups.
 Consider your immediate security needs and growth plans when choosing.

 Which has better support: Patchstack or Tempesta FW?